Cannoli

 Cannoli (Note: English: /k@'nouli/ kə-NOH-lee; cannolo /it/, : cannoli /it/; cannolu /scn/, : cannola /scn/.) are Sicilian pastries consisting of a tube-shaped shell of fried pastry dough, filled with a sweet and creamy filling containing ricotta cheese.
 Their size ranges from 9 to 20 cm.
 In mainland Italy, the food is commonly known as cannolo siciliano (lit.
 'Sicilian cannoli').

 In culinary traditions across Sicily, regional variations in cannoli fillings reflect local preferences and ingredient availability.
-In Palermo, cannoli are decorated with candied orange zest, adding a citrusy sweetness to the filling.
+In Palermo, cannoli are decorated with candied orange zest, adding a citrusy sweetness to the ricotta filling.
 In Catania, chopped pistachios are favored, adding a distinctive nutty flavor and texture.
 Ramacca is known for its purple artichokes, which also feature as filling in some cannoli recipes.

 Etymology

 Italian cannolo and Sicilian cannolu is originally a diminutive noun meaning 'little tube', from canna, 'cane' or 'tube'.